Symphony No. 1 (Corigliano): Form

 As the violins descend, in a calmer and more peaceful mood, an offstage piano enters with Leopold Godowsky's transcription of Isaac Albéniz's Tango in D – a tribute to Corigliano's pianist-friend.
 The lyrical melody, first played by solo woodwind instruments and then by strings, carries a much more nostalgic mood.
 The “chattering brass motives” from the A section begin to reappear for increasing lengths of time until it takes over, thus bringing the end of this section.

 The dissonant motives accumulate with increasing speed until the orchestra reaches a standstill with loud, repeating dissonant chords played by the entire ensemble, pulsating for long stretches of time.
 These pulses eventually diminuendo with a lower frequency to a piano.
 A recapitulation of the motives from the beginning of the piece reach a final climax to conclude the movement, as the strings linger on a high A.

 Reception

 The symphony has been well received by the public and by critics.
 Many orchestras have performed this symphony since its premiere, and it has also been choreographed by the Milwaukee Ballet.

-The symphony has received numerous awards, including the Grawemeyer Award for Composition in 1990, the Grammy Award for Best Orchestral Performance and for Best New Composition in 1991, and the Grammy Award for Best Classical Album in 1996.
+The symphony has received numerous awards, including the Grawemeyer Award for Music Composition in 1991, the Grammy Award for Best Orchestral Performance and for Best New Composition in 1991, and the Grammy Award for Best Classical Album in 1996.